 The best way to approach using weight loss devices is through guidance by a doctor or trained weight loss specialist.

-Bariatric surgery is weight loss surgery of the stomach, which affects digestion and makes the stomach smaller, causing the person to fuller after smaller amounts of food.
+Bariatric surgery, also known as weight loss surgery, generally involves altering the stomach, which affects digestion and makes the stomach smaller, causing the person to be fuller after smaller amounts of food.

-The three main types in Australia are lap band surgery, gastric bypass and gastric sleeve surgery.
+The 3 main types in Australia are lap band surgery, gastric bypass, and gastric sleeve surgery [15], all of which have varying success rates.

 Expectations